-One application will be considered per applicant for this RFP; additional projects may be considered per applicant in the event of a rolling solicitation.
+One application will be considered at a time per applicant for this RFP.

 Project Prioritization

 Project selections will be made based on a weighted criteria, which are summarized below and incorporate priorities identified in the CA Department of Conservation's MLRP Project Implementation Approval Packet at https://tinyurl.com/mlrpguidelines.